vuejs/pinia/packages/docs/core-concepts/plugins.md

 - Add new methods to stores
 - Wrap existing methods
 - Change or even cancel actions
-- Implement side effects like local storage
+- Implement side effects like [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) or [session storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage)
 - Apply **only** to specific stores

 Plugins are added to the pinia instance with `pinia.use()`.
 The simplest example is adding a static property to all stores by returning an object: